 pay me here

 Sildinis strode through the row of wagons and tents in the small-hours light.
 The caravan had been set up in the Court of Winds for almost a week.
-The City of Thieves teemed with people, always busy, always hurrying.
+The City of Thieves usually teemed with people, busy, hurrying.
 She had to watch for the pickpockets all day, and protect the talent from the bullies and extortionists by night.
-The early hours though, those were quiet and empty, she relished them.
-The city was all hers and the eyes were no longer watching her.
+The small hours though, those were quiet and empty, she relished them.
+The city was all hers and the eyes were no longer watching.

-The moon was full and bright massive in the night sky, illuminating the main paths.
+The moon was full and bright massive in the night sky, illuminating the main paths making the alleys seem even darker.
 The night's chill brought the fog seeping up from the sewer grates that dotted both the stone paths and the grassy areas.
-Too bright to forage, everyone was alert here.
+Moonlight diffused through the fog making it even brighter, too bright to forage, everyone was alert here.

 "Sweet Sil, mothering the children?"
 A melodic baritone voice said from behind her.